omidmt/rira/README.md

   - Node administration to manage external nodes connectivity in application
   - Notification module (email or SMS)

+When and where each feature or configuration may apply is indicated in parentheses by **Dev** for development or **Runtime** for run-time configuration of application.
+For example Domain is only applicable in development stage by developer, but Application Name can be applied in both development (by developer) and run-time (by administrator).

 ### Install
     plugins {
         compile ":rira:0.4.2"